OCHA-DAP/pa-aa-tcd-flooding/analysis/03_tcd_glofas_vs_floodscan.md

 Some questions:

 - What is/are the best reporting point to use?
-- The Ndjamena Fort Lamy reporting point shows a max value of 45 while if you go to the GloFAS map explorer the return period graph shows a 1.5 year return period value of 25000.
-On whose side is the bug?
 - In the impact data and from talks it is stated that 2020 is a bad year but from my first looks we don't see that back in GloFAS or Floodscan.
   What might be the reason?
 - How is the correspondence between floodscan and GloFAS?
 - How is the correspondence between these two and the impact data?